 In addition, as part of the Fund's consideration of principal adverse impacts on sustainability factors, the ESG team monitored the investments against PAI indicators.
 Invesco conducted research into certain issuers in the Fund's portfolio that were deemed to flag against PAI indicators.
-Please see below an example of a researched issuer during the reference period:
+Please see below examples of researched issuers during the reference period: